-Should I Roll Over My 401(k) Into an IRA?
+Should I roll over my 401(k) into an IRA?

-LAST REVIEWED Jan 19 2024
+LAST REVIEWED Dec 03 2024

 13 MIN READEditorial Policy

-When you separate from an employer, you have a lot of decisions to take care of.
-Depending on the reason of separation, you have to choose between jumping on COBRA Continuation Health Coverage, joining your spouse’s health plan, enrolling on your new employer’s health plan, or paying for your own coverage.
-Another important choice is whether or not to roll over your 401(k) into an IRA.
-There are advantages and disadvantages to choosing a traditional IRA or Roth IRA over a 401(k).
+Separating from an employer often presents you with several decisions.
+Depending on the reason, you may have to choose between jumping on COBRA Continuation Health Coverage, joining your spouse’s health plan, enrolling in your new employer’s health plan, or paying for your own coverage.

 Avoid a forced rollover to an IRA